Keenan-Wood/LAMMPSStructures-1/README.md

 ● Useful and concise documentation with standard formatting

-● Analyzing and expand upon code written by others
+● Analyzing and expanding upon code written by others

 ● Interfacing with large open-source simulation software